 - b-quote –

-src="http://www.yourdomain.com/img/image.jpg" alt="image description" />Use this HTML tag to insert an image into your post or page and add an “alt” tag (a text description of your image in case the image does not render in a user’s screen.
+src="http://www.yourdomain.com/img/image.jpg" alt="image description" />This HTML tag lets you insert an image into your post or page and add an “alt” tag (a text description of your image in case the image is not displayed in the user’s screen.
 Note: you can also use the “Add Media” button (15) to insert images into your content.

 <li>tag (see below) in order for bullet lists to work.

-<code>tags usually will display using a pre-formatted text style, such as a monospaced font like Courier.
+<code>tags generally will display using a preformatted styling of text, such as a monospaced font like Courier.
 (See the “Tips” section below for more details).

-<!--more-->This button will break your post into “teaser” and ”rest of content” areas.
-For example, if you type a couple of paragraphs, then add the “more” tag and add the remaining section of your post, readers will only see the first paragraphs of your post with a hyperlink (e.g. continue reading…), which if clicked on, will display the rest of the post’s content when clicked on.
+<!--more-->This tag breaks your post into “teaser” and main body areas.
+For example, if you add a couple of paragraphs, then add the “more” tag and add the remaining section of your post, readers will only see the first few paragraphs of your post and a hyperlink (e.g. continue reading…), which brings up the rest of the post’s content when clicked on.

-- close tags button – Closes any open HTML tags left in your content.
-Note: proof your content after using this function to make sure that all HTML tags have correctly formatted your text.
+- Close Tags – This function closes any open HTML tags left open.
+Note: proof your content after using this feature to make sure that all HTML tags have formatted your text correctly.

-- Distraction-Free Writing Mode – click this button to work in “distraction-free” writing mode (see screenshot example below).
-You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “full screen” writing mode.
+- Distraction-Free Writing Mode – click this button to work in “distraction-free” mode (see screenshot example below).
+You can toggle between the Visual Editor and Text Editor modes, insert media and hyperlinks and update your content while in “distraction-free” mode.
 Click the button again to return to the normal editor display.

-Some Useful Tips About Using HTML Formatting In WordPress
+Useful Tips Related To Using HTML In WordPress

 HTML Content Editors

-If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML editor software applications you can download and use when getting started.
+If you plan to go beyond the basics of HTML and use it more extensively, there are several Free HTML software applications that you can download and use when getting started.

-A popular free HTML editor software application, for example, is KompoZer.
+A popular free HTML software tool, for example, is KompoZer.

 KompoZer is Free Open Source software built as a complete web authoring system that combines web file management and easy-to-use WYSIWYG web page editing.
 It’s designed to be extremely easy to use, especially for non-technical computer users who just want to create attractive, professional-looking web pages without needing to know HTML or web coding.
 You can build HTML-based content with this application, then use plugins that let you insert code into WordPress.

-Another option, if you don’t want to mess around with any code or use an external HTML content tool, is to use a WordPress plugin that lets you build your HTML content inside WordPress itself.
+Another option, if you don’t want to touch any code at all or use an external HTML content editor, is to use a WordPress plugin that lets you build content inside WordPress itself.

 To learn more about this plugin, see this article: Thrive Content Builder

-If you have no need or desire for doing any kind of work that involves editing code, but would still like to be able to easily create, insert and format content containing basic HTML into areas of your WordPress site other than your posts and pages (e.g. your sidebar, author profile, etc.), then refer to the quick tutorial below for a very simple solution that involves spending no extra time downloading HTML software.
+If you have no need or desire for doing work involving editing code, but would still like to be able to easily create, insert and edit content that may contain basic HTML tags into areas of your site other than your posts and pages (e.g. your sidebar, author profile, etc.), then refer to the useful tutorial below for a really simple solution that involves spending no extra time downloading software.

-Useful Tip: Adding Formatted Text To The “About Yourself” Text Box In Your User Profile
+Quick Tutorial: Adding HTML-Formatted Text To The “About Yourself” Section Of Your Profile

-In your WordPress site, there are certain areas like text “widgets” in your sidebar, and the “About Yourself” text area in your User Profile screen that allow you to insert HTML.
+In your WordPress site, there are some locations like text “widgets” in your sidebar, and the “About Yourself” section in your User Profile screen that let you insert HTML.

-These areas, however, don’t provide a content editor like the Visual/Text editor found in your Posts and Pages sections …
+These sections, however, don’t come with a content editor like the Visual Content editor found in your Posts and Pages sections …

 WordPress Visual Content Editor

-You can still use the WordPress Visual editor to compose your HTML-formatted text, and paste it into those areas.
+You can still use the WordPress Visual Content editor to create HTML-formatted text, and then paste it into these other areas.

 Let’s go through an example, so you can see how easily this can be done.

-Typically, whenever a post is published on your WordPress site, a link to the author is displayed somewhere in your posts (i.e. at the bottom or top of the post) …
+By default, whenever a post is published on your WordPress blog, a link to the author is displayed somewhere in your posts (i.e. at the bottom or top of the post) …

 Author Page Link In WordPress Post

-Clicking on the author link takes you to the Author Archives section, where they can learn more information about you (or other authors registered as users on your site) and view other blog posts that you (or other authors) have published …
+Clicking on the author link takes visitors to the Author Archives section, where blog readers can learn more about you (or other authors registered as users on your site) and see other articles that you (or other authors) have published …

-Note: As you can see from the above screenshot, you can add hyperlinks and simple text formatting like bold and italicized text to enhance your author bio box and promote yourself, your services, social media pages, other sites you own, etc. to site visitors …
+Note: As the above screenshot illustrates, you can add hyperlinks and simple formatting like italics and bold text to enhance your author bio and promote yourself, your products, social media pages, other online properties that you own, etc. to all of your site visitors …

-The author bio box is located in the About Yourself > Biographical Info field within your Profile section …
+The author bio is located in the About Yourself > Biographical Info field within your User Profile section …

-Although the Biographical Info text box allows you to add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text area, or create it in an HTML editor, then copy and paste content with the HTML already embedded in it …
+Although the Biographical Info text box lets you add HTML-formatted content, it doesn’t provide you with a content editor, so you have to either know how to type HTML code directly into the text field, or create it somewhere else, then copy and paste content with the HTML already embedded in it …

 Let’s “paste the content” into this field using the method described below.

-Next, format the content using the Visual Editor .
-Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep it simple – use bold, italics and anchor text links sparingly over one or two paragraphs to explain who you are and what you do, and include a useful link to help visitors further engage with you or your business …
+Next, format your content using the Visual Editor .
+Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and text hyperlinks sparingly over one or two paragraphs to explain who you are and what you do, and include a useful link to help visitors further engage with you or your business …

-Keep working in the Visual Editor screen until you have added all of the formatting you want to display in your author description …
+Continue working inside the Visual Editor screen until you have written your author description …

-When you are happy with your author description, switch over to the Text Editor and copy everything to your clipboard …
+After you have created your content, switch over to the Text Editor and copy everything to your clipboard …

-Go to your profile by selecting Users > Your Profile from the admin menu …
+next, go to your profile by selecting Users > Your Profile from your main navigation menu …

 Scroll down the screen to the About Yourself section and paste your content into the Biographical Info text box ….